nadeesha/coffeeoncoffee/index.md

 Although there's no other runtime which surpasses V8, Nashorn is much much faster than it's predecessor Rhino, which Jaggery uses now.

+# Community

+Nodyn has a growing community, but it's not considerably large.
+To put things in perspective, it only has 11 contributors on Github.
+Avatarjs is being actively developed by people inside Oracle, some of whom lead the Nashorn initiative as well.

 # Coding Style

 Jaggery was founded on the belief that we should make it easier for Java developers to write Javascript.
 One of biggest problems with JS is the callback hell.
 In java, you can do something like this: